 Nemo hodie sua dat, nisis carius omnia vendat.

 A living dog is better than a dead lion.

 A kitten roves about, following the straw; even if you are clever, you will scarcely induce an old cat to this trick.

 A good woman is rare.
 If you should, by chance, find one, she has fallen from the sky, die with a marvellous marking.

 Femina pauca bona est; si forte inveneris ullam,

 de caelo cecidit, tessella caractere miro.

 The ploughman usually goes to the field in a more timely fashion than the monks are compelled to their morning hymns.

 quam fratres matutinos cogantur ad ymnos.

-The Well-Laden Ship has been just edited and translated by Robert Gary Babcock of the University of North Carolina, and it now published as part of the Dumbarton Oaks Medieval Library series by Harvard University Press.
-Click here to visit the Publisher’s website.
+The Well-Laden Ship has been just edited and translated by Robert Gary Babcock of the University of North Carolina, and is published as part of the Dumbarton Oaks Medieval Library series by Harvard University Press.